Spike-based Neuromorphic Computing for Next-Generation Computer Vision: Introduction

-The early work on neuromorphic computing \cite{mead1989analog} explored deep similarity between conduction in electronics and ion-channel dynamics of biological neural network based on the physics of electronic components such as transistors under special operating conditions.
+The early work on neuromorphic computing \cite{mead1989analog} explored deep similarity between conduction in electronics and ion-channel dynamics of biological neural networks based on the physics of electronic components such as transistors under special operating conditions.
 The term has gradually evolved to describe a set of brain-inspired hardware and algorithms for neural networks with varying degrees of biofidelity.
 Modern digital computers usually store information using 32 or 64 bits and process it using synchronous deterministic architecture with separate memory and processing units made of solid-state electronic devices.
 On the other hand, our brains use patterns of neuron spikes to represent and process information using stochastic computational elements made of organic materials with collocated memory and processing units.
 In the literature, designs lying anywhere between traditional digital computer and brain-like architecture have been termed as neuromorphic computing.
-Since we cannot do justice to this wide variety of works, we focus on spiking neural networks for vision applications in this book chapter for the sake of brevity and coherence.
+Since we cannot do justice to this wide variety of works, we focus on SNNs for vision applications in this chapter for the sake of brevity and coherence.

-The rest of this chapter is organized as follows: Sec. \ref{sec_back} gives basic background on biological neural networks neuromorphic computing systems.
-Sec. \ref{sec_dev} discusses several traditional and emerging devices and circuits with significant promise for building scalable neuromorphic systems with enhanced functionality followed by a brief summary of state-of-the-art neuromorphic processors in Sec. \ref{sec_proc}.
-Sec. \ref{sec_alg} discusses several architecture and algorithms using spiking neural networks (SNNs), which are the principal abstraction of the nervous system that neuromorphic computing systems employ to emulate brain function.
-In Sec. \ref{sec_app}, we discuss several promising vision applications including ongoing research on dancing pose estimation.
-Finally, Sec. \ref{sec_con} concludes this chapter with a summary along with directions for future research.
+The rest of this chapter is organized as follows: Section \ref{sec_back} gives basic background on biological neural networks neuromorphic computing systems.
+Section \ref{sec_dev} discusses several traditional and emerging devices and circuits with significant promise for building scalable neuromorphic systems with enhanced functionality followed by a brief summary of state-of-the-art neuromorphic processors in Section \ref{sec_proc}.
+Section \ref{sec_alg} discusses several architecture and algorithms using SNNs, which are the principal abstraction of the nervous system that neuromorphic computing systems employ to emulate brain function.
+In Section \ref{sec_app}, we discuss several promising vision applications including ongoing research on dancing pose estimation.
+Finally, Section \ref{sec_con} concludes this chapter with a summary along with directions for future research.